gazbert/bxbot-ui/README.md

 ## Credits
 This app started life as the [Angular 4 QuickStart](https://github.com/angular/quickstart) app and was later migrated to use the [Angular CLI](https://github.com/angular/angular-cli/wiki/stories-moving-into-the-cli).
-It took (a lot of) inspiration from the following awesomeness:
+It took (a lot of) inspiration from the following:

 * The official [Angular Tutorial](https://angular.io/tutorial) and [Angular Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html).
 * Scotch tutorials by [Jecelyn Yeen](https://pub.scotch.io/@jecelyn).